|

 Warriors were created by the first Emperor of China, Qin Shi

-man conquered and united China from a collection of warring states to
+megalomaniac man conquered and united China from a collection of

-become its First Emperor.
-He built the Great Wall and amassed great
+warring states to become its First Emperor.
+He built the Great Wall

-works of art.
-Obsessed with a quest for the secret of immortality,
+and amassed great works of art.
+Obsessed with a quest for the secret

-70,000 workers built his tomb said to be filled with legendary
+of immortality, 70,000 workers built his tomb said to be filled with

-treasures.
-His 3000 wives and concubines followed him to the grave.
+legendary treasures.
+His 3000 wives and concubines followed him to

-Over 8000 fantastic life-size clay warriors protected his tomb.
-The
+the grave.
+Over 8000 fantastic life-size clay warriors protected his

-Famous Terracotta Army - is now referred to as the eighth wonder of
+tomb.
+The Famous Terracotta Army - is now referred to as the eighth

 Use your browsers "Go Back" button to return to the